Masakali

-sung by Sachet Tandon and Tulsi Kumar from the movie Marjaavaan.
+sung by Sachet Tandon and Tulsi Kumar from the film Marjaavaan.

-Development

-Rahman composed the song much before he swept nearly all the international music awards for his Slumdog Millionaire soundtrack.
-He recorded the song in December 2008 and the vocalist was collaborating with Rahman only for the second time.
-The title of the song was the name of a pigeon appearing in the movie.
-The pigeon was a major theme used in the movie.

 Release

 The song was released as part of the soundtrack album of the film on 14 January 2009 at the Indian Idol 4 competition.
 The first video of the song "Masakali" was released featuring Sonam Kapoor and Abhishek Bachchan with a pigeon.
 However, the song was not part of the original film.
 According to the director, "The song was not really meant to be part of the narrative.
 I mean, who would think of putting in a song about a dove in a film like Delhi-6?
 It just happened.
 When I came to the pre-climax portion of my script, I was stuck.
 I needed a continuity link taking the narrative to its finale".